 These cookies are everything I’m looking for in the afternoon around 3 or 4:00.
 Just a little mildly-sweet snack to enjoy with a cup of hot coffee or freshly made tea to get me over the hump until dinnertime, and without sacrificing any of my important principles.

 I came up with these after the holidays when I was in the mood for a little treat with no added sugar.
-It’s version 2.0 of my Banana Chocolate Chip Oatmeal Bites – this time simply without chocolate chips.
-But amazingly, it changes everything in how these taste.
+It’s version 2.0 of my Banana Chocolate Chip Oatmeal Bites – this time simply with a dash of coconut, and without any chocolate chips.
+But amazingly, those little touches change everything about these cookies.

 Because these cookies are are high in fiber, and sweetened only with fruit, they make you feel good, inside and out.
 And these are great to share with friends of every dietary persuasion, because these also happen to be sugar-free, flour-free, oil-free, and gluten-free.